Meet our team who are working with Australia’s First Peoples by inspiring and promoting self-determination through education, health and employment.

 Ian has found his way back to Group Training and is looking forward to the challenges ahead.

-De’arne French (nee Lenoy) is of Aboriginal and South Sea Islander descent and a Traditional Owner of ‘Birri’ Country around the Collinsville area.
+De’arne French is from a little town south of Townsville called Ayr I am Aboriginal and South Sea Islander descent and a Traditional Owner of ‘Birri’ Country in north Queensland (between Townsville and Mackay).

 De’arne has worked within education in North Queensland for over 20 years.
 De’arne is passionate about working with Indigenous students and families in achieving a positive or educational outcome.